 Troubleshoot SQL Server on Linux

-This article describes how to troubleshoot SQL Server running on Linux or in a Docker container.
-When troubleshooting SQL Server on Linux, remember to review the supported features and known limitations in the SQL Server on Linux Release Notes.
+This article describes how to troubleshoot SQL Server running on Linux or in a Linux container.
+When troubleshooting SQL Server on Linux, remember to review the supported features and known limitations in the Release notes for SQL Server 2017 on Linux.

 For answers to frequently asked questions, see the SQL Server on Linux FAQ.